- Criteria for Weeding

 - Materials with historical significance in the field of literature, containing largely theory or relevant information not included in the newer editions, or those of local or University interests

 - Materials highly recommended by Lingnan staff or students for retention in the Library.

 Weeding activity will be conducted on an annual basis, and all materials should be reviewed at least once every 7 years as stated in the table below:

 Year Collection 1 General & Journals Collections (Law & Business and Travel & Leisure) 2 General & Journals Collections (Social Sciences) 3 General Collection (Fiction) 4 General & Journals Collections (Computer and Science & Technology) 5 General & Journals Collections (Arts and Humanities) 6 Reference Collection and Audio-visual Collection 7 General & Journals Collections (Other than the above) 8 General & Journals Collections (Law & Business and Travel & Leisure) (2nd cycle)

-- General magazines and newsletters are weeded at 6-month to 1-year intervals, depending on their content and publication frequency, with exceptions to academic journals.
+General magazines and newsletters are weeded at 6-month to 3-year intervals, depending on their content and publication frequency.

 Materials approved for weeding are not for resale.
 They can be disposed of in the following ways:

 Records of all items that are disposed of through the above means will be kept in the current Integrated Library System.